percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/working_with_binary_logs.rst

 <../innobackupex/pit_recovery_ibk>` (with |innobackupex|).

-Setting Up a New Replication Slave
+Setting Up a New Replication Replica
 --------------------------------------------------------------------------------

-To set up a new replica, you should prepare the backup, and restore it to the data directory of your new replication slave.
+To set up a new replica, you should prepare the backup, and restore it to the data directory of your new replication replica.
 Then in your ``CHANGE MASTER TO`` command, use the binary log filename and position shown in the :file:`xtrabackup_binlog_info` file to start replication.